-How to host a socially distanced fundraising event
+How to run a socially distanced fundraising event

-The coronavirus outbreak has posed a unique challenge to fundraisers – how can you hold fundraising events while keeping yourself and those around you safe?
+The coronavirus outbreak has posed a unique challenge to fundraisers – how can you run fundraising events while keeping yourself and those around you safe?

-Only three ingredients are needed for an alfresco wine-tasting event: numerous bottles of tasty vino, an expert oenophile to talk about them, and thirsty punters ready to go to the park or a private garden to drink them.
+Host an alfresco wine-tasting event: you just need a few bottles of tasty vino, an expert oenophile to talk about them, and thirsty punters ready to go to the park or a private garden to drink them.
 For the first two requirements, hit up your local wine shop – they might be willing to donate a few bottles and a knowledgeable staff member for the chance to promote their wares while doing some good.
 Finding people to drink wine is the easy bit; the price of admission, of course, is a generous donation to your chosen charity.
-And that donation might just become a little more generous if you collect money at the end of the session rather than the start.
-To keep things hunky-dory everyone should bring their own glass and the wine expert should do all the pouring.

-A treasure hunt is all about the thrill of the chase.
-Hide various household items in a park or along a set route, set a series of clues, and ask individuals or teams from the same household to look for them, one team at a time.
+Hide various household items in a park or along a set route, set a series of clues and ask individuals or teams from the same household to look for them, one group at a time.
 The treasure hunters – who will donate money to your chosen charity for the privilege of tracking down your hairbrushes, dustpans and the like – send you a photo each time they find an item on their list (ask them to re-hide the item so it’s ready for the next team) and the team to email you all the photos in the shortest time is covered in glory.
-Feel free to make your clues as cryptic as you like.
-Riddle me this!

 3. How to raise money from a cycling tour